aubreypwd/deploy-git-wordpress-org/readme.md

 # Status

-Current status of project is: **~~stable~~, unstable, untested**
+Current status of project is: **stable, ~~unstable~~, ~~untested~~, needs-community-testing**

-Use current version with caution.
+Things appear to be stable.

-- Tested the readme update with success at https://plugins.trac.wordpress.org/changeset/851031 using true readme update switch.
+- Tested the readme.txt update with success at https://plugins.trac.wordpress.org/changeset/851031 using true readme update switch.
+- Tested the tag deploy method (old method) at http://plugins.trac.wordpress.org/changeset/851034 and http://plugins.trac.wordpress.org/changeset/851035

 # How to use